 When we were booking our tickets to visit the Maldives we started by seeing what other countries were nearby that we could add on a few days to see.
-The theory being, if we’re going that far we may as well make the most of it.
+The theory is, if we’re going that far we may as well make the most of it.
 After checking out connections and wavering between India and Sri Lanka we decided on Sri Lanka.
+(PS if you’re looking at a beach vacation in Sri Lanka – there are some great spots – you’ll want to read this post)

 Our first few days we were in the very south of the region and then we spent two more days in the capital Colombo.
 To be fair, we didn’t love Sri Lanka and I’m not sure we’d go back again (though who knows I’d love to have my mind changed!) but while we were in Colombo we did take a food tour.